StevenChristy/sfml-bootstrap/README.md

 ## Currently Supported Platforms

 * Linux - Tested on Ubuntu 15.10 - You will need to download and install sfml dependencies see SFML documentation for more details.
-* Windows - MINGW - Works
+* Windows - MINGW - Works - Tested on 64-bit only.
-* Windows - MSVC - Has issues - probably easily resolved, but I haven't had time to look at this.
+* Windows - MSVC - Works - Tested with MSVC 2015 and NMake - both work fine.

 ## Future Platforms